Jambi Sultanate: Partition and Dutch annexation

-Society
+Society and population

 As a society, Jambi has a history of being an entrepot and a trading center that is open to outsiders.
 This is demonstrated in the way Jambi families easily incorporate outsiders, particularly men as well as foreigners (e.g. Chinese and Arab traders) through marriage into the Jambi womenfolk.
-For instance, a Jambi pangeran (prince) adopted a Dutch official as his son, resulting to kinship obligations between the Dutch and the royal family.
+For instance, a Jambi pengiran (prince) adopted a Dutch official as his son, resulting to kinship obligations between the Dutch and the royal family.
+The Melayu population was extremely diverse, whose identities were based on suku (lineage groups), usually identified with a certain district headed by local elites.

+The Jambian court was heavily influenced by Javanese culture, partly out of desire to ally with Mataram.
+There is evidence of Jambian coins written in Javanese, which contrasts with the surrounding Malay states (which made coinage in Jawi).
+Javanese was spoken as a court language well into the 18th century.

+Jambi was very sparsely populated.
+An 1852 estimate put the population at around 60,000.
+The marshy, low-level Eastern Jambi was almost entirely uninhabited.

+Some of Jambi's ethnic groups include Jambi Malays, Batin, Kubu, Minangkabau, Javanese, Chinese, and Arabs.